QuentinRouchet/Create-a-game-in-JS/part_2.md

 We will create a controller to, as its name indicates, control our doodler.
 We will use an `EventListener` to check when a key is pressed and when it is released.

 We will use three parameters:
-*The action/event
+* The action/event
-*The function to be called when the action is performed
+* The function to be called when the action is performed
-\*The deactivation of bubbling by a false boolean value
+* The desactivation of bubbling by a false boolean value

-The `set` used on the kays of the controller has two parameters:
+The `set` used on the keys of the controller has two parameters:
-*its key (the key to press)
+* its key (the key to press)
-*its value
+* its value

 ```javascript
 const controller = {